Controversies at the 2006 World Baseball Classic

 There were a number of controversies surrounding the 2006 World Baseball Classic.

 Format

 In the Classic, the Korean team played in and won every game they played in Pool A. They advanced to round two, again winning all three games to secure a place in the semifinals.
 However, in the semifinals, the Korean team lost to the Japanese team, who they had beaten twice previously.
-In Korea this led to controversy over the regulations of the WBC concerning the fact that Korea had to face Japan three times and that it was Japan that was allowed to go to the finals, when it had four victories and three losses up to that point, two of those losses to Korea, while the Korean team, which had only one loss and had already beaten Japan twice, was eliminated from the finals.

-Japan, despite winning the tournament, finished with a 5-3 (.625) overall record that was actually only tied with Cuba for the fourth best among tournament teams, ranking behind Korea (6-1, .857), the Dominican Republic (5-2, .714), and Puerto Rico (4-2, .667).
+Japan, despite winning the tournament, finished with a 5-3 (.625) overall record that was actually only tied with Cuba for the fourth best among tournament teams, ranking behind Korea (6–1, .857), the Dominican Republic (5–2, .714), and Puerto Rico (4–2, .667).

 There was also no third place game.
 In addition, some felt the groupings were unevenly balanced.

 Bob Davidson

 Sacrifice fly appeal, Japan vs. United States

 In the top of the eighth inning of the second-round game between Japan and United States, a Japanese run was nullified when the umpiring crew ruled that Tsuyoshi Nishioka, who was on third base, left the base before USA left fielder Randy Winn caught the ball.
 Although the second-base umpire declared that the Japanese runner had tagged-up properly and was safe, home-plate umpire Bob Davidson met with the other umpires and ruled that the runner had left early.
 The third-base umpire had gone into left field to watch the catch and was not in any position to make a call.

 Slow-motion video replays (which baseball umpires do not have access to) appeared to show Nishioka's foot on the bag when the catch is made, but his movement before the catch may have confused the home-plate umpire, as the runner's upper body appeared to begin moving before his foot left the bag.
 Baseball etiquette states that the home plate umpire should make the final call on tag-up plays.
 Therefore, the call stood and the U.S. ended up winning the game by one run in the bottom of the ninth inning.
 Japanese manager Sadaharu Oh called the ruling "a pity" and stated that he had never seen a call overturned in that manner before.

 For a few moments after the call was decided, it looked as if the Japanese team might not return to the field, thus forfeit the game.
 Ultimately they took the field and the game resumed.

 The play eventually had no effect on the final result of the tournament, as the United States were eliminated in that same round while Japan went on to win the entire tournament.